The Quantum Variance of the Modular Surface: Symmetry Properties of

 \section{Symmetry Properties of $Q$}

 We begin by showing that the sesquilinear form $Q$ is invariant under the geodesic flow as well as under time reversal.
 This is true much more generally as can be seen from the recent work of Anatharaman and Zelditch \cite{AZ} in the context of $\Gamma\backslash\mathbb{H}$ where $\Gamma$ is any lattice (not just $SL_2(\mathbb{Z})$, in fact they deal with cocompact lattices but their results are easily extended to finite volume as in \cite{Zelditch}).
 In this generality, they relate the Wigner distributions to what they call Patterson-Sullivan distributions.
 Since the latter are geodesic flow as well time reversal invariant, this yields a complete asymptotic expansion measuring this invariance.
-This is given in their Theorem 1.1 and the expansion on page 386.
+This is given in their Theorem 1.2 and the expansion on page 386 (note that our quantization and those in \cite{AZ} and \cite{AZ2} all coincide).
 Taken to second order this reads: